Gurjaras of Lata

-The Gurjaras of Lata, also known as Gurjaras of Nandipuri or Bharuch Gurjaras, was a dynasty which ruled Lata region (now South Gujarat, India) as a feudatory of different dynasties from c.
+The Gurjaras of Lata, also known as Gurjaras of Nandipuri or Bharuch Gurjaras, was a Gurjara dynasty which ruled Lata region (now South Gujarat, India) as a feudatory of different dynasties from c.
 580 CE to c.
 738 CE.

 Sources of Information

 All the available information regarding the Bharuch Gurjaras comes from copperplates, all obtained from South Gujarat.
 Like the grants of the contemporary Chalukyas all the genuine copperplates are dated in the Traikúṭaka era which begins in 249–50 CE.
 The Gurjara capital seems to have been Nāndīpurī or Nāndor, the modern Nandod near Bharuch.
 Two of their grants issue Nāndīpurītaḥ that is 'from Nāndīpurī’, a phrase which seems to show the place named was the capital since in other Gurjara grants the word vāsaka or camp occurs.

 Rule

-These copperplates limit the regular Gurjaras territory to the Bharuch district between the Mahi and the Narmada rivers, though at times their power extended north to Kheḍā and south to the Tāpti river.
+These copperplates limit the regular Gurjara territory to the Bharuch district between the Mahi and the Narmada rivers, though at times their power extended north to Kheḍā and south to the Tāpti river.

 Though the Gurjaras held a considerable territory in South Gujarat their plates seem to show they were not independent rulers.
 The general titles are either Samadhigata-panchamahāśabada 'He who has attained the five great titles,’ or Sāmanta Feudatory.
 In one instance Jayabhaṭa III who was probably a powerful ruler is called Sāmantādhipati Lord of Feudatories.
 It is hard to say to what suzerain these Bharuch Gurjaras acknowledged fealty.
 Latterly they seem to have accepted the Chalukyas on the south as their overlords.
 But during the greater part of their existence they may have been feudatory of the Maitraka dynasty.